 You can buy shiitake plugs from online shops such as Fungi Perfecti.
 While waiting for them to be delivered, select and prepare your wood.
 Shiitakes do well on a variety of deciduous wood but thick-barked hardwoods like oak are preferable.
 Other acceptable woods are sweetgum, ash, chestnut, ironwood, and hickory.
 Although logs can be cut at any time of the year, it is best to cut them in late winter or early spring just before buds sprout.
 This is when the sap and moisture content is the highest.
 Let the logs sit for two weeks before you inoculate them.

 Using a 5/16” drill bit, drill 1 1/4” deep holes in your logs.
 Space them no more than 4” apart in an evenly-spaced diamond pattern.

 Once the holes have been drilled, insert the spawn plugs.
 Place the plug into the first hole and gently tap it with a rubber mallet until the top of the plug is flush with the bark.
 Repeat.
 Do not leave any drilled holes empty.

 Once you have filled all of the holes, seal the log with a food grade wax.
 Melt the wax and apply to both ends of the log with a paintbrush.

 Incubate your logs by stacking them, slightly off the ground, in crisscrossed piles in a shady area.
 Water these logs once or twice every other week, for 5-10 minutes a stretch, until freezing temperatures or heavy rain begins.
 Now you just have to wait.
 In six to twelve months your logs will be fruiting shiitakes!

-Enjoy the farmer’s market and stand out with fun and unusual produce.
+Enjoy these farmer’s market products and stand out with fun and unusual produce.
 Be sure to include value-added products when you can and recipes for any produce your customers may not be familiar with.